software-development-project-1/software-development-project-1.github.io/material/sprint-3-todo.md

 > Exercise 9
 >
-> Add a `ReadingRecommendationServiceTest` test class and implement the following test methods for the `createRecommendation` method:
+> Create a new package `fi.haagahelia.coolreads.service` for the project's service class tests.
+You can do this in Eclipse by right-clicking the `src/test/java` folder and choosing New > Package.
+Implement a `ReadingRecommendationServiceTest` test class within the package with the following test methods for the `createRecommendation` method:
 >
 > ```java
 > @SpringBootTest
 > class ReadingRecommendationServiceTest {
->   @Autowired
+>   // ...
->   private ReadingRecommendationService recommendationService;
 >
->   @Autowired
+>   @BeforeEach
+>   void setUp() throws Exception {
+>       // Delete all reading recommendations and categories
->   private ReadingRecommendationRepository recommendationRepository;
+>   }
 >
 >   @Test
 >   void createRecommendationSetsAttributesCorrectly() {